sourav-bz/sourav-bz/README.md

 ### My Open Source Projects 🛠️
 Above are some projects that are currently public.
 You can:
-- Run them locally with your own API keys and environment variables.
+- Run them locally with your own keys.
 - Create issues for feature requests.
 - Build on top of my previous projects—just reach out!